MHA Peer Training Academy

 The New York State Peer Specialist Certification and the Family Peer Advocate Certification are both simple but detailed processes.
 Your training at MHA will support you in obtaining the state certification as well as increase your chances of obtaining employment.

-Note: The Peer Specialist Certification is a New York State initiative of the Office of Mental Health – Consumer Affairs and is separate from our peer training program.
-For more information about the New York State Peer Certification process/application, please contact:
+Note: The Peer Specialist Certification is a New York State initiative offered by the NYS Office of Mental Health – Consumer Affairs and is separate from MHA’s Peer Training Academy program.
+For more information about the New York State Peer Certification process, please visit http://nypeerspecialist.org

-Note: The FPA Certification is a New York State initiative of Families Together NYS and is separate from our peer training program.
-For more information about the Family Peer Advocate Certification process/application,
+Note: The Family Peer Advocate (FPA) Certification is a New York State initiative of Families Together NYS and is separate from MHA’s Peer Training Academy program.
+For more information about the FPA Certification process please visit https://www.ftnys.org/workforce/family-peer-advocate-credential/

 The MHA Peer Training Academy’s design works on a group level: